How will you double cycling without doubling investment?

 Take action now

-If, like me, you want to see the Government start to seriously invest in cycling and walking, please take action now and write to your MP, whether or not you’ve already done so.
+If, like me, you want to see the Government start to seriously invest in cycling and walking, please take action now and write to the new Transport Minister.

 It’ll only take two minutes of your time, but it could help transform where you live, shop, walk, cycle and work.